Azure/azure-iot-device-ecosystem/get_started/windows-csb200-897-csharp.md

 You should have the following items ready before beginning the process:

--   Computer with GitHub installed and access to the [azure-iot-sdks GitHub](https://github.com/Azure/azure-iot-sdks) private repository.
+-   Computer with GitHub installed and access to the [azure-iot-sdk-csharp GitHub](https://github.com/Azure/azure-iot-sdk-csharp) private repository.
 -   Install any version of [Visual Studio 2015](https://www.visualstudio.com/downloads/download-visual-studio-vs.aspx).
     Make sure you have following components selected:
     -   Programming Languages